What is Alcohol Dependence/Alcoholism defined by the Diagnostic and Statistical Manual of Mental Disorders?

 L. Identifies the specific drugs and other child and adolescent problems in a community; Builds on existing resources (e.g., current drug abuse prevention programs); Develops short-term goals relevant to implementation of research-based prevention programs; Projects long-term objectives so that plans and resources are available for the future; and Incorporates ongoing assessments to evaluate the effectiveness of prevention strategies.

 M. Signs and symptoms of drugs and alcohol.

 N. Economic and Psychological.
 Money may be spent for drug use; the partner who is not using substances often assumes the provider role.
 Psychological consequences may include denial or protection of the person with the substance abuse problem, chronic anger, stress, anxiety, hopelessness, inappropriate sexual behavior, neglected health, shame, stigma, and isolation.

-O. To familiarize social workers and other behavioral health professionals with 12-Step approaches so that they are better able to make informed referrals that match clients to mutual support groups that best meet the individual’s needs and maximize the likelihood of engagement and positive outcomes.
+O. To be familiar with 12-Step approaches so that they are better able to make informed referrals that match clients to mutual support groups that best meet the individual’s needs and maximize the likelihood of engagement and positive outcomes.